Wide-Sense Stationarity in Generalized Graph Signal Processing: Wiener Filters

 In this case it may not be possible to give an explicit formula for the Wiener filter.
 However, if we assume that the signal is bandlimited (cf.\ \cref{def:JWSS}), the noise can be assumed to be bandlimited as well without loss of generality.
 This is because we can apply the finite-rank projection operator on the observed signal, projecting it to the subspace where the original signal lies in.
 By doing this, the frequencies that do not involve $X$ are discarded.
 Under this assumption, there is an explicit characterization of the Wiener filter as follows.

 \begin{Theorem} Suppose $X$ and $\calE$ are bandlimited.
 The Wiener filter $\bG$ for signal completion can be written as

 for $y\in\CH$.
 In particular, when $\calH$ is finite-dimensional, $X$ and $\calE$ are trivially bandlimited. \end{Theorem} \begin{IEEEproof} Since $X$ and $\calE$ are bandlimited, their covariance operators are finite-rank.
 Notice that $\bC_Y=\bPi_\calA(\bC_X+\bC_{\calE})\bPi_\calA$, hence $\bC_Y$'s range is also finite-rank, thus closed.
-From \cref{prop:cond_for_compat} in the appendix, the formula for the compatible case (cf.\ \cref{prop:compatible} in the appendix) can be applied to directly obtain the result in \cref{eq:casualWF}. \end{IEEEproof}
+From \cref{prop:cond_for_compat} in the supplementary, the formula for the compatible case (cf.\ \cref{prop:compatible} in the supplementary) can be applied to directly obtain the result in \cref{eq:casualWF}. \end{IEEEproof}

 When $X$ and $\calE$ are not bandlimited, the Wiener filter can be approximated by a sequence of operators as in the proof of \cref{thm:noncausalWF}.

 \begin{Theorem} The Wiener filter $\bG$ for signal completion can be asymptotically approximated by